VictorAzariah/PathPlunderer/README.md

 penetration-testing  bug-bounty  ctf  python  security-tools
 ```

-**Description for repository:**
+**📝 Repository description:**
-> Multi-mode web attack surface discovery tool — directory brute-force with smart recursion, 403 bypass, Wayback Machine, cloud bucket enum (S3/GCP/Azure), WordPress XML-RPC brute-force, subdomain and vhost enumeration.
+> Multi-mode web attack surface discovery — directory brute-force with smart recursion, 403 bypass, cloud bucket enum (S3/GCP/Azure), WordPress XML-RPC brute-force, subdomain and vhost enumeration.

 ---

-## Legal
+## ⚠️ Legal

-Authorized testing only.
+For **authorized security testing only**.
 Ensure you have explicit written permission before scanning any system.
 The author is not responsible for misuse.

 ---